triggermesh/docs/docs/sources/index.md

 # Event sources

-The following is a list of Triggermesh event Sources some available as open source projects some available as hosted solutions on our Cloud.
+The following is a list of Triggermesh event Sources, some available as open source projects, some available as hosted solutions on our Cloud.

 ## Current TriggerMesh Sources